In any form of success, ultimately personal attitude is more important than skills. With the right attitude, almost anything can be learned.

 But what does?
 An attitude that makes you look at every situation as a winner and defines your approach to being supportive and positive seems to be a key characteristic of those who are life's winners.

 Sweep the ashes of bad experience that are tripping you into repeating the bad experience again and again.
-Picture clearly the life you want for yourself.
+Picture clearly the success you want for yourself.
 This is your dream... your vision for your life right now.
 If you don't have one you will certainly go someplace, but not where you hope!

 Paste on your board all the elements of the life you dream for yourself.
 Look for the pictures that best represent these elements and let these pictures shape your vision.
 Have fun.
 You are creating your life.
+Once it's completed, place this on the wall that you often look at so each time you look at that wall, there goes your Vision inspiring you.

 2. Build a personal success profile